Payday loans

 Text version: infographic

-The infographic Payday loans: An expensive way to borrow money! is illustrating an example of what can happen when you take out a payday loan.
+The infographic Payday loans: An expensive way to borrow money! is illustrating an example of what may happen when you take out a payday loan.

 Before you make a decision, explore your options.

 This example is for illustration purposes only.
-The $51 in charges is based on a cost of $17 per $100 borrowed.
-The maximum a Payday lender can charge, including any penalty fees, varies across provinces.
-Contact your provincial or territorial consumer affairs office for details.
+Charges totalling $42 result from a cost of $14 per $100 borrowed.
+The maximum a Payday lender may charge, including any penalty fees, varies across provinces.
+Contact your provincial or territorial Consumer Affairs office for details.

 What you can do if you’re stuck in a debt cycle

-You may have trouble making ends meet because you can’t pay your debts.
-Think carefully about the long-term consequences of taking out a payday loan.
+You may face financial difficulties because you can’t pay your debts.
+Think carefully about the long-term consequences of getting a payday loan.

 Some options include: